IPASTAT.CONF(5) IPASTAT.CONF(5)

 previously POSIX regular expressions were used.

-Using statistics modules.
+Using statistics modules

-from the special ipa_st_mod API, described in the ipa_mod(3) manual
+in the ipa_mod(3) manual page.

 st_mod "file_name";